Generalized Bohr compactification and model-theoretic connected components: Preliminaries

 \begin{lemma} Let $f:G \to C$ be an externally definable homomorphism from $G$ to a compact group $C$.
 Let $f^*: S_{G,M}(N)(\C) \to C$ be the externally definable map obtained in Lemma \ref{prolongation}, and let $h: S_{G,M}(N) \to C$ be the map provided by Remark \ref{r,h}.\\ i) For any $a_1,\dots,a_n \in S_{G,M}(N)(\C)$ such that $a_1\cdot \ldots \cdot a_n \in S_{G,M}(N)(\C)$ one has $f^*(a_1\cdot \ldots \cdot a_n)=f^*(a_1)\cdot \ldots \cdot f^*(a_n)$.\\ ii) For any $a \in S_{G,M}(N)(\C)$, one has $a^{-1} \in S_{G,M}(N)(\C)$ and $f^*(a^{-1})=f^*(a)^{-1}$.\\ iii) The map $h$ is a semigroup homomorphism. \end{lemma} {\em Proof.} For (i) and (ii) it is enough to apply the argument similar to the one from the proof of \cite[Proposition 3.4]{GiPePi}.
 In fact, (ii) follows easily from (i).\\[1mm] iii) Consider any $p,q \in S_{G,M}(N)$.
 Take $b \models q$ and $a$ such that $\tp(a/N,b)$ is the unique extension of $p$ to a complete type over $N,b$ which is finitely satisfiable in $M$.
 Then $p*q=\tp(ab/N) \in S_{G,M}(N)$.
 Therefore, by (ii), $h(p*q)=f^*(ab)=f^*(a)f^*(b)=h(p)h(q)$. $\square$\\

-One can also think that Fact \ref{Bohr compactification as quotient} is a description of $G^*/{G^*}^{00}_M$ as a universal object in a certain category.
+One can also think of Fact \ref{Bohr compactification as quotient} as a description of $G^*/{G^*}^{00}_M$ as a universal object in a certain category.
 Now, we will find such a description for $G^*/{G^*}^{000}_M$.
 First, we recall a basic fact on connected components and we fix some notation.